6 Reasons Why You Should Masturbate

 Pleasuring yourself comes with some nice antiviral perks!
 One study showed that masturbation increases the number of killer and white blood cells, making it easier for your body to fight off everything from colds to infections.
 How?
 Orgasm helps to regulate cortisol, a hormone that can reduce your immunity if you’re under chronic stress.

-And don’t forget — orgasming can also help you sleep, another key to a strong immune system!
+And don’t forget — orgasming can also help you sleep, another key to a strong immune system.

 You Strengthen Your Pelvic Floor

 Masturbation gets the blood pumping to your pelvic region, bringing oxygen to those all-important internal tissues.
 Arousal and orgasm also cause pelvic muscles to contract, making them stronger and more toned.
-The stronger and more toned your pelvic floor, also known as Kegel, muscles are, the more pleasurable masturbation feels, and (naturally), the more you want to play solo.
-That leads to healthier pelvic muscles, which lead to…you get the picture!

-Shop vaginal wellness products and Kegel exercisers!
+Shop vaginal wellness products and Kegel exercisers

 Your Vagina And Prostate Clean House